Evgenija-J/Is-It-AI/README.md

 # **Is-It-AI**

 This project aims to develop a machine learning system capable of differentiating between AI-generated and human-written essays.
-The solution leverages various machine learning models, including traditional classifiers like Logistic Regression and Random Forest, as well as advanced models like BERT.
+The solution takes into consideration machine learning models, including traditional classifiers like Logistic Regression and Random Forest, as well as advanced models like BERT.
 The models are integrated into a Django web application, allowing users to input text and receive predictions on whether the text is AI-generated or human-written.

 ## **Features**
 - **Multi-Model Classification**: Uses a variety of models including Logistic Regression, SVC, Random Forest, XGBoost, and BERT.